shivammathur/setup-php/README.md

         runner: self-hosted
 ```

-**Notes**
+> [!NOTE]
-- Do not set up multiple self-hosted runners on a single server instance as parallel workflow will conflict with each other.
+> - Do not set up multiple self-hosted runners on a single server instance as parallel workflow will conflict with each other.
-- Do not set up self-hosted runners on the side on your development environment or your production server.
+> - Do not set up self-hosted runners on the side on your development environment or your production server.
-- Avoid using the same labels for your `self-hosted` runners which are used by `GitHub-hosted` runners.
+> - Avoid using the same labels for your `self-hosted` runners which are used by `GitHub-hosted` runners.

 ### Local Testing Setup